Unscrambling the lensed galaxies in JWST images behind SMACS0723: SL modeling of SMACS0723

-The models in our new parametric method have two main components.
-First, the cluster members galaxies are modeled with double pseudo elliptical mass distributions (dPIE; \citealt{Eliasdottir2007}) while adopting the scaling relations for the galaxy's velocity dispersion ($\sigma$), core radius $r_c$, and cut-off radius $r_t$, from \cite{Jullo2007Lenstool}.
 The second modeling component is the set of cluster DM halos.
 These can in principle be modeled either as elliptical Navarro-Frenk-White (NFW) profiles \citep{Navarro1996}, or as pseudo elliptical mass distributions (PIEMD; {\it e.\,g.}, \citealt{Monna2015Scaling}); or dPIEs.
 The third and last component which can be added if necessary is a two-component external shear.

 The method is similar to our previous parametric implementation outlined in \citet{Zitrin2014CLASH25} which has been well vetted, but is not limited to the assigned grid resolution.
 The new improved version used here has been already applied to various clusters and has also been tested on simulated clusters, accommodating both image- and source-plane minimization.
 The minimization of the model is done via a Monte-Carlo Markov Chain (MCMC) with a Metropolis-Hastings algorithm \citep[{\it e.\,g.},][]{Hastings1970MCMC}.
 We include annealing in this procedure, and the chain typically runs for several dozen thousand steps after the burn-in stage.
 Errors are calculated from the same MCMC chain.